zhshw/base-drafts/draft-ietf-quic-http.md

   Type:
   : An 8-bit type for the frame.

-  Flags:
-  : An 8-bit field containing flags.
-The Type field determines the semantics of
-    flags.

   Frame Payload:
   : A payload, the semantics of which are determined by the Type field.